playframework/play-generated-docs/manual/releases/release26/Highlights26.md

 ## CustomExecutionContext and Thread Pool Sizing

-This class defines a custom execution context that delegates to an akka.actor.ActorSystem.
+This class defines a custom execution context that delegates to an `akka.actor.ActorSystem`.
 It is very useful for situations in which the default execution context should not be used, for example if a database or blocking I/O is being used.
 Detailed information can be found in the [[ThreadPools]] page, but Play 2.6.x adds a `CustomExecutionContext` class that handles the underlying Akka dispatcher lookup.

 ## Updated Templates with Preconfigured CustomExecutionContexts